-A Turkish national and a professional migrant, Caglar received his undergraduate degrees in economics and industrial engineering from Cornell University and Ph.D. in economics from Stanford University.
+Çaglar Özden is a Lead Economist in the Development Research Group of the World Bank and co-director of the 2023 World Development Report on International Migration.
+A Turkish national and a professional migrant, Çaglar received his undergraduate degrees in economics and industrial engineering from Cornell University and Ph.D. in economics from Stanford University.
 He is a fellow of IZA, CreAM and ERF.
 His research explores the nexus of globalization of product and labor markets, government policies and economic development.
-He has edited three books and published numerous papers in leading academic journals such as American Economic Review and the Economic Journal.
-His current research projects explore the determinants and patterns of global labor mobility, impacts of migrants on the destination labor market outcomes, linkages between migration, trade, and foreign direct investment flows, medical brain drain and linkages between ageing and global economic integration.
+He has edited three books and published numerous papers in leading academic journals such as the American Economic Review and the Economic Journal.
+He is the lead author of the recent flagship report Moving for Prosperity: Global Migration and Labor Markets.
+His current research projects explore the determinants and patterns of global labor mobility, impacts of migrants on the destination labor market outcomes, medical brain drain, linkages between migration, trade, and foreign direct investment flows.